On Lipschitz maps and the H\"older regularity of flows: Lipschitz maps

 \section{Lipschitz maps}

-L.C.
-Young, in \cite{Young}, uses the concept of $p$-variation $(p\geq1)$ to generalize Stieltjes' integration theory to paths of finite $p$-variation.
-In building a theory of differential equations using the aformentioned work, one needs to be able to control the smoothness (in terms of variation) of the image of a path of finite $p$-variation under the involved vector fields.
-It appears that Lipschitz maps, introduced by Stein in \cite{Stein}, are the appropriate type of maps to use in this frame and the wider one of rough paths, introduced by Lyons in \cite{Revista}.
-Lipschitz maps also provide a nice regularity structure (see Hairer \cite{Hairer}) which one can use to build solutions to certain types of SPDEs.
-We give below the definition of Lipschitz maps then set out to answer basic and natural questions about this class of maps: do they have a nice embedding structure?
+In \cite{Young}, L.C.
+Young uses the concept of $p$-variation $(p\geq1)$ as a means to characterise the smoothness of a path to generalize Stieltjes' integration theory to paths of finite $p$-variation.
+In building a theory of differential equations ($\mathrm{d}y=f(y)\mathrm{d}x$) using the aformentioned work, one needs to be able to control the smoothness (in terms of variation) of the image of a path of finite $p$-variation under the involved vector fields (i.e. $f(y)$).
+It appears that Lipschitz maps, introduced by Whitney (\cite{Whitney2}) and studied for example by Stein in \cite{Stein}, are the appropriate type of maps to use in this framework and the wider one of rough paths, introduced by Lyons in \cite{Revista}.
+Lipschitz maps have the advantage (among others) of making sense even on discrete sets.
+They correspond to a variation of the H\"older modelled distributions in the classical polynomial regularity structure (more precisely, a H\"older modelled distribution in this regularity structure is a Lipschitz map on every compact set.
+For more details, see Hairer \cite{Hairer}).
+Regularity structures are used to solve a large class of sub-critical stochastic parabolic PDEs.
+The present work may constitute a simplified example (i.e. involving a ladder structure) of the type of algebraic constructions that one needs to build a closed regularity structure that can be used in solving more elaborate SPDEs.
+In this section, we give the definition of Lipschitz maps then set out to answer basic and natural questions about this class of maps: do they have a nice embedding structure?
 How can they be linked to the more familiar class of $\mathcal{C}^n$ maps?
 Are they stable under compostion? etc.